f4rih/websploit/README.md

 </p>

-Websploit is an high level MITM framework
+Websploit is a high level MITM framework

 Installation